libavg/libavg/sphinxdoc/ui.rst

         :py:class:`DragRecognizer` supports inertia after the node is released.

-        :param avg.Node node:
+        :param avg.Node eventNode:

             The node to attach to.
 The :py:class:`DragRecognizer` registers an event handler to react to any contacts for this node.

-The node is also used to determine the coordinate system for the offsets returned by the callbacks.
-            The :py:class:`DragRecognizer` does not move the node itself.
+        :param avg.Node coordSysNode:

+            Used to determine the coordinate system for the offsets returned by the callbacks.
+If :py:attr:`coordSysNode` is not given, :py:attr:`eventNode` is used as default.
+The :py:class:`DragRecognizer` never modifies any nodes itself. :py:attr:`coordSysNode` can be used to separate the node that is the 'handle' for the events from the node that is being moved - for instance, to allow moving a window by dragging the title bar.

         :param eventSource: